Meet Mayleen Cortez

 During the 2020-2021 academic year, I was a mentor to an undergraduate student as part of Cornell's Association for Women in Math ZigZag mentoring program.
 We met once or twice a semester to chat about life, classes, graduate school, the unique challenges that come with being a woman and a Latina in mathematics and more.
 I'm excited to continue mentoring her and other undergraduate students during my time at Cornell.

 During the 2021-2022 academic year, I coordinated Cornell's Center for Applied Math (CAM) peer-mentoring program alongside fellow CAM student Marissa Gee.
-I was a coordinator for the 2022-2023 academic year alongside Tayler Fernandez Nunez, and am reprising my role for the 2023-2024 academic year.
+I was a coordinator for the 2022-2023 academic year alongside Tayler Fernandez Nunez, and reprised my role for the 2023-2024 academic year.
+I'm excited to step back from coordinating for the 2024-2025 academic year and get the chance to be a mentor instead!

 Other Outreach & Service